w3c/wai-teach-advocate-overview/index.md

 : Helps you make presentations, talks, meetings, and training accessible to all of your potential audience, including people with disabilities and others.

 [Developing Web Accessibility Presentations and Training]({{ "@@" | relative_url }})
 : Provides materials for speakers, lecturers, educators and other presenters to help their participants understand more about web accessibility.
-The materials provide a range of information from introductory slides for those new to accessibility, to updated statistics and demos for experienced trainers.
+The materials provide a range of information from introductory slides for those new to accessibility, to statistics and demos for experienced trainers.

 [Before and After Demonstration (BAD)](https://www.w3.org/WAI/demos/bad/) : Shows an inaccessible website and a retrofitted version of the same website.
 Includes annotations that highlight key accessibility barriers and repairs, and evaluation reports for WCAG 2.0.